 Is Conservation Practice just another environmental course?

 No, it isn't.
 It is the environmental course that walks the interdisciplinary talk.
 Even as environment and ecology degrees in conventional and new liberal arts and science universities experiment with interdisciplinarity, they continue to be research-oriented.
-Ahead of its time, but just in time, this programme focuses on conservation-skilling backed by rigorous socio-ecological knowledge.
-What you study matters; but where you study, and practice it, matters more.
+Ahead of its time, but just in time, this programme focuses on conservation skilling backed by rigorous socio-ecological knowledge.
+What you study matters; but where you learn and practice matters more.
 This course offers students the novel opportunity to interact with faculty who have shunned disciplinary silos over two decades and mixed natural and social science theories and methods to generate conservation and sustainability knowledge for policy and practice stakeholders.

 What is practical about this interdisciplinary course?

 The Conservation Practice Masters program offers undergraduates a novel, career-centric and practice-oriented post-graduation degree.
 The 80 credit program comprises 55 credits from three classroom semesters and 25 credits from one project semester.
 Our ‘classrooms’ are indoor and outdoor spaces on campuses, and in urban and rural field sites.
 Experiential and immersive group learning is a practical thread that runs through these three knowledge, perspectives and skills semesters.
 Student groups will pursue ‘mini projects’ or sectoral immersions in these semesters that apply or test concepts, frameworks and methods in the field.
 The final semester ‘project’ involves an internship with partner organizations, or fieldwork leading to a thesis.
 For details on the courses offered, visit the Coursework tab.